robneville73/github-freshdesk/README.md

           "fd_customdevstatus": <integer> of your custom FreshDesk status that triggers a linkage to github }

  * FreshDesk's API doesn't provide an automated way to lookup the status.
-You'll have to look at their API docs https://freshdesk.com/api#view_a_ticket and run it against a ticket you've manually set to your target status and see what integer it assigns to it.
-Sorry...that kinda sucks but not sure what else to do about it.
+Look at the drop-down in a ticket for the status and count your custom status' position from the top (including the emtpy status of ...) starting at 1 (not zero).
+That count is what you'll put in fd_customdevstatus.